 Work in partnership with staff within their programme and department to co-create solutions and positive developments that will benefit students;

-Where applicable, work with the Department Rep to actively engage with, and participate in, Periodic Departmental Reviews;
+Where applicable, work with the Senior Course Rep to actively engage with, and participate in, Periodic Departmental Reviews;

 Work together with students, College staff and RHSU to ensure the success of the academic representative system.

-Department Reps
+Senior Course Reps

-Department Reps exist to effectively represent students’ academic interests at department level; create change; engage Course Reps within their department and to escalate any issues that exist beyond their department.
+Senior Course Reps exist to effectively represent students’ academic interests at department level; create change; engage Course Reps within their department and to escalate any issues that exist beyond their department.

 They are expected to: